tianyuan/yuantianweb/content/home/about.md

 # List your academic interests.
 [interests]
   interests = [
+   "System Science and Computational Epidemiology",
     "Data Science and Machine Learning",
-    "Health Economics and Health Policy",
+    "Health Economics and Health Policy"
-    "System Science and Computational Epidemiology"
   ]

 # List your qualifications (such as academic degrees).